pevenc12/Okaeri/README.md

 ## Functions

 + Post, edit, or delete your article
++ Find if your friends are using Okaeri
-+ Send friend request to make new friends
++ Send friend requests to make new friends
++ Ignore friend requests from strangers
 + See what your firends recently post on index page
++ Like and reply to your friends post
-+ See the news
++ See local news